 - "Will this decision make our lives easier in 6 months, or just kick the can down the road?"

-Because at the end of the day, this isn’t about software—it’s about whether your tools help you focus on actual work instead of just managing your work tools.
+Because at the end of the day, this isn't about software.
+It's about whether your tools help you focus on actual work instead of just managing your work tools.
+It's about making smart decisions that support your business logic and requirements management while ensuring easy data access and traceability.

 (And if you figure that out, let me know.
-I’ll be over here, trying to remember which of my 12 tabs has the spreadsheet.)
+I'll be over here, trying to remember which of my 12 tabs has the spreadsheet, dreaming of a world with perfect centralized data and no more copy-paste marathons.)